richtaur/spritesheet-padder/README.md

 ## TODO

-- implement config.extrude
++ implement config.extrude
-	- add config to only extrude certain tiles. how to define?
+	- add config to only extrude certain tiles ... how to define?
 	- by index? by individual tile? (like a grid?)
 - finish
-	- make executable via yarn
+	- make executable via yarn?
 		- try installing via yarn global
 	- parameterize config values
 	- finish usage section